GayathriPCh/Kaleido/README.md

 # Kaleido

-A tool powered by AI that revolutionizes how artists and designers explore colors.
+A tool powered by the Gemini AI that revolutionizes how artists and designers explore colors.

 ## Description